nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

 <span align="center">![Clustered 20 newsgroup.](../site_files/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text/visualizekeyphrases.gif)</span>

-<span align="center">*The end product of following this article on the 20 newsgroup dataset.
-Clusters represent related phrases, and each cluster is labeled with a representative phrase.*</span>
+<span align="center"><i>The end product of following this article on the 20 newsgroup dataset.
+Clusters represent related phrases, and each cluster is labeled with a representative phrase.</i></span>

 ### INTRODUCTION